Frequently Asked Questions (FAQs)

 Languages: Proficiency and ability to communicate and draft concisely in the English language and knowledge of another official language of the United Nations.

-The following table shows the number of candidates who were preselected between edition 2010/2011 and 2021/2022.
+The following table shows the number of candidates who were preselected in the last 10 editions (from 2013/2014 and 2022/2023).

 JPO-PRE